Workshops & Lectures

 Hua Cuo (Hwatso) & Ingrid Lutz

-This workshop is an experiment and dedicated to a special theme: an attempt to contrast the ancient Tibetan tradition of the universal symbol of the swastika as an expression of indestructible harmony and wellbeing with the destructive impact that the brief period of Nazi terror has been unfolding in the individual and collective subconscious of our Western world to the present day, and that has ‘poisoned’ this symbol.
-Hwatso comes from a culture that is free from that – only in this contrast may it perhaps become clear how strong this ‘poison’ is still affecting us.
+This workshop is an experiment and dedicated to a special theme: focusing on the symbol of the swastika is an attempt to contrast the ancient and still living Tibetan tradition of the swastika as an expression of indestructible harmony and well-being with the extremely destructive impact of the swastika as central symbol for the Nazi rule.
+The brief period of Nazi terror has left a deep imprint on the individual and collective subconscious of our Western world and has ‘poisoned’ this symbol.
+Where we therefore banned this symbol entirely, Hwatso comes from a culture that is free from that.
+Starting from this contrast we follow the key prinicple of artistic shaping which allows, indeed requires, the confrontation with social taboos.
+We want to use this potential here therapeutically and hope to get more freedom from rigidification and fixation by these possibilities of artistic creation.
+The aim is to expand our range of options for re-action to this Nazi-imprint and thus to facilitate ‘healing’ in the widest possible sense.
 Hwatso combines modern dance and dance therapy with elements from her Tibetan tradition, such as Tibetan ritual dances and breath-focused meditation.
 Ingrid will work with family and collective constellations and, in staging them, attempt to ‘bring to light’ and into movement these more or less repressed destructive effects of this part of the collective biography.
-Artistic shaping allows, indeed requires, always the confrontation with social taboos.
-We want to use this potential here therapeutically and hope to get more freedom from rigidification and fixation by these possibilities of artistic creation, to allow a broader range of options for re-action to this Nazi-imprint and thus to facilitate ‘healing’ in the widest possible sense.

 Autobiographical Therapeutic Performance as a ‚Rite of Passage‘